Activate lock task mode - Android MDM Kiosk mode

 By clicking on Advanced lock task mode settings, you can choose to:

-- Display or not the home button, the recent tasks button and the floating home one
+- Display or not the floating home button

 - Enable the access to the notification bar